defiestc/IL5DeploymentGuide/SQLDeploymentGuide.md

 4. For conventional SQL Server VMs, select one of the versions labeled Free SQL Server License... from the drop-down.
 5. Select Create
 6. On the Basics tab, provide the following information:
-		a.
-In the Project Details section, select your Azure subscription and then select Create new to create a new resource group.
+	* In the Project Details section, select your Azure subscription and then select Create new to create a new resource group.
 7. Under Instance details:
-		a.
-Type a name for the Virtual machine name.
+	* Type a name for the Virtual machine name.
-		b.
-Choose a location for your Region.
+	* Choose a location for your Region.
 8. Choose an Availability option (Availability sets/ Availability zones)
 9. In the Image list, select the image with the version of SQL Server and operating system you want.
 10. Choose to Change size for the Size of the virtual machine.
 11. Under Administrator account, provide a username, and a password.
 12. Under Inbound port rules, choose Allow selected ports and then select RDP (3389) from the drop-down.
 13. On the SQL Server settings tab, configure the following options:
-	a.
-Under Security & Networking, select "Private (within Virtual Network) and change the port number to avoid using a well-known port number
+	* Under Security & Networking, select "Private (within Virtual Network) and change the port number to avoid using a well-known port number
-	b.
-Under SQL Authentication, Choose "Disable"
+	* Under SQL Authentication, Choose "Disable"
-	c.
-Provide Key vault information as described in section: Key Vault Integration for SQL VMs
+	* Provide Key vault information as described in section: Key Vault Integration for SQL VMs
-	d.
-Change any other settings if needed, and then select Review + create.
+	* Change any other settings if needed, and then select Review + create.
 14. On the Review + create tab, review the summary, and select Create to create SQL Server, resource group, and resources specified for this VM.